Unity-Technologies/furioos-sdk-js/README.md

 #### **setUserActive()**
-This function help you to keep the session open if your user does not interact with the interface.
+This function helps you to keep the session opened if your user does not interact with the interface.
 Calling this function will fire onUserActive.
 > :warning: ***important**: We recommended to use inactiveTimeout in Player constructor instead of calling this function.
-If you always call it without checking if the user is really here the session will never ended untill the user close his window.*
+If you always call it without checking if the user is really here the session will never end untill the user close their window.*

 ## Events
 #### **.on(FS_SDK_EVENTS_NAME, callback)**